This is the logo for the 106th website.

 In answer to your featurette on the development of the TANK.

 In 1914 my father enlisted in the British Army and was trained to be a truck driver by learning how to drive the London buses!
 The tank was being developed and some of the newly educated truck drivers were assigned to "try out" for the Tank Corps.
 He had a short trial, since the difficulty of driving the tanks made him very ill.
-They were impossible to steer, terribly noisy, very hot and made for a bad work enviroment.
+They were impossible to steer, terribly noisy, very hot and made for a bad work environment.
 The model he drove broke down constantly.
 My father was a very thin, rather wider-nourished English boy who was really not in good enough shape for the rigors of tank driving.

-So he went back to his truck and then went on to Northern Greece, where he fought malaria and malnutrition. noriam Edwin W. Jones, M/424 Passed away September 16, 1987 preparing to leave for the Mobile.
+Edwin W. Jones, M/424 Passed away September 16, 1987 preparing to leave for the Mobile.
 Alabama Reunion.
 Our heartfelt sympathy to his spouse Alice and family.

-Gabriel Aiello, Svc/423 Passed away May 25, 1987.
-No details on his death.
-Our condolences to Angelina and family James W. Player, M/422 Passed away on May 16,1987 while attending the graduation exercise for his daughter at the University of South Carolina.
+James W. Player, M/422 Passed away on May 16,1987 while attending the graduation exercise for his daughter at the University of South Carolina.
 Ern was one of our newer members, he had looked forward to the graduation event for a long. time.

 Be sure to send the Editor your material in order that it arrives by January 1, 1988.

-Send all materal for the CUB to: John Kline--Editor 5401 Upper 147th St. West Apple Valley, MN 55124
+Send all material for the CUB to: John Kline--Editor 5401 Upper 147th St. West Apple Valley, MN 55124

-Certain Units eligible for Foreign Awards and Membership Sherod Collins Treasurer / Historian Certain members of the 106th Infantry Division have been invited to join an organization, the name of which will be mentioned later.
+Certain members of the 106th Infantry Division have been invited to join an organization, the name of which will be mentioned later.
 This invitation comes as a result of citations by the Governments of Belgium and France after the Battle of the Ardennes (Bulge) and largely while attached to the 7th Armored Division.

-Headquarters and Service Co., 81st Engineer Combat Battalion; 3rd Platoon, F Co/423rd Infantry Regiment (all attached to the 7th Armored) CITED IN THE ORDER OF THE DAY of the Belgian Army by decree No. 7253-13 July 1950, by Charles, Prince of Belgium, Regent of the Kingdom (as follows);
+CITED IN THE ORDER OF THE DAY of the Belgian Army by decree No. 7253-13 July 1950, by Charles, Prince of Belgium, Regent of the Kingdom (as follows);

-During the crucial period of the German offensive of the Ardennes in 1944, the American 7th Annored Division, attacked by enemy forces estimated at eight divisions, among then: 3 SS Panzer and 2 Panzer divisions, held the important center of St. Vial, preventing any advance or exploitation of this main line, thus dooming the German offensive to frustration and by it's sacrifice, permitting tire launching of the Allied counter-offensive."
-The 424th Infantry Regiment; 591st Field Artillery Battalion; C Company, Illst Engineers; C Company, 331st Medical Battalion (all attached to the 7th Armored Division)
+During the crucial period of the German offensive of the Ardennes in 1944, the American 7th Armored Division, attacked by enemy forces estimated at eight divisions, among them: 3 SS Panzer and 2 Panzer divisions, held the important center of St. Vial, preventing any advance or exploitation of this main line, thus dooming the German offensive to frustration and by its sacrifice, permitting tire launching of the Allied counter-offensive."

-CITED IN THE ORDER OF THE DAY of the Belgian Army by Decree No. 7253-- 13 July 1950, by Charles, Prince of Belgium, Regent of the Kingdom (as follows): "Parsingover to the attack area on 20 January in the Si.
-Nth sector where it had fought previousbl, the 7th Armored Division pushed the enemy out of site position that it had been organizing for two weeks and pushed it without respite seven kilometers beyond the Belgian frontier, inflicting heavy losses on the enemy.
+"Passing over to the attack area on 20 January in the St. Vith sector where it had fought previously, the 7th Armored Division pushed the enemy out of site position that it had been organizing for two weeks and pushed it without respite seven kilometers beyond the Belgian frontier, inflicting heavy losses on the enemy.

-During these nine days it captured more than one-thousand prisoners."
-BELGIAN FOURRAGERE (1940) awarded by this Decree No. 7253, 13 july 1950, by Charles, Prince of Belgium, Regent of Kingdom.
+BELGIAN FOURRAGERE (1940) awarded by this Decree No. 7253, 13 July 1950, by Charles, Prince of Belgium, Regent of Kingdom.

 589th Field Artillery Battalion:

-FRENCH CROIX DE GUERRE with SILVER--GILT STAR awarded under Decision No. 247, 15 July 1946, by the President of the Provisional Government of the French Republic--with the following citation: A remarkable Battalion whose brilliant conduct was greatly valued duringthe battles of St. Vith and Manhay on 16 to 23 December 1944.
-Attacked by an enemy operation in force, filled with the desire to conquer at any cost, it remained in position and with direct and accurate fire kept the attackers from access to vital communications south of Maithay.
+A remarkable Battalion whose brilliant conduct was greatly valued during the battles of St. Vith and Manhay on 16 to 23 December 1944.
+Attacked by an enemy operation in force, filled with the desire to conquer at any cost, it remained in position and with direct and accurate fire kept the attackers from access to vital communications south of Manhay.
 Short of food water and pharmaceutical products the 589th Field Artillery Battalion endured three attacks without flinching inflicted heavy losses on the enemy and forced him to retire.
-The above obviously refers to the stand at Baraque Fraiture or Parker's Cross--Roads.
-We have learned of late years that the troops at St. Vith were not attacked by "eight" divisions--but by only parts of two, but this does not and should not take away from the great stand that these troops accomplished--they are deserving of all the credit they are afforded.

 You may write to the ORDER at the following address: AMERICAN ORDER of the FRENCH CROIX DE GUERRE, Inc. 325 Spring Street New York, NY 10013